Labrador Retriever

 Breed Overview

 In Australian homes, Labs adapt beautifully to our lifestyle.
-They're equally happy joining you for a swim at your local beach, hiking through the Blue Mountains, or just hanging out in the backyard during a weekend BBQ.
-Their water-repellent double coat handles our varied climate reasonably well, though they will shed quite a bit - consider it the price of admission to the Lab fan club.
+They're equally happy joining you for a swim at the beach, hiking through the Blue Mountains, or just hanging out in the backyard during a weekend BBQ.
+Their water-repellent double coat handles our varied climate reasonably well, though they do shed a lot.
+Just remember, these aren't couch potato dogs; Labs need plenty of exercise and mental stimulation to stay happy and well-behaved.
+A bored Lab can become a destructive one, and that's a surprise nobody wants.

 History